 All students must return from an AH at the beginning of a term.
+When the student returns from an AH, they will be invoiced a re-entry fee.
+The re-entry fee cannot be paid using financial aid.
 Because any monetary credit for the term in which the AH occurred will have been refunded to the student or the lender as appropriate, there will be no prior credit counted toward future tuition.
 Please see the following section for more information.